xtay2/Pseudocode-Interpreter/README.md

 - Rather use keywords than combinations of symbols.
 - The code can shape the language.
 - The formatter can shape the code.

+### Community
+- Feature or pull-requests are allways welcome.
+- Please report any bugs/unexpected behaviour that you encounter.
+- A download-/executable interpreter-file will be available soon.